Humans-of-Julia/Ekztazy.jl/docs/src/index.md

 ```@meta
-CurrentModule = D1zk0rd
+CurrentModule = Ekztazy
 ```
 ## Index

 ### Introduction
-Welcome to D1zk0rd.jl
+Welcome to Ekztazy.jl

-D1zk0rd.jl is the spiritual successor to Discord.jl.
+Ekztazy.jl is the spiritual successor to Discord.jl.
 It is a maintained Julia Pkg for creating simple yet efficient Discord bots.

 - Strong, expressive type system: No fast-and-loose JSON objects here.
 - Non-blocking: API calls return immediately and can be awaited when necessary.